Want to learn how to create super fancy and old-fashioned wax seals? It’s easy! Here’s everything you need to learn how to use a wax seal.

 Sealing Wax Sticks without Wicks

-Much like the aforementioned wax sticks with wicks, these simply have no wicks at all.
+Much like the aforementioned wax sticks with wicks, these are simply wickless wax sticks.
 That is because you can use them with a glue gun to melt a lot of wax quickly.
 Sticks like this are ideal for professional calligraphers that do a lot of wax seals for events like weddings.
 That’s not to say that you can’t use them if you aren’t a professional!
 This is an excellent option for anyone creating a lot of seals.
-But if you’re just starting, I wouldn’t recommend going with this method just yet.
+But if you’re just starting, I wouldn’t recommend using glue gun wax yet.

-- WIDELY USE - All sticks are made from a flexible wax, they will not break or crumble in the post.
-Ideal for decorating envelopes, post cards, invitations, thank you cards, snail mails, wine packaging,...
+- Premium Quality - All sticks are made from a flexible wax, they will not break or crumble in the post.
+Ideal for decorating envelopes, post cards, invitations, thank you cards, snail mails, wine...

 Gather Your Other Wax Seal Materials